databydata/databydata.github.io/OOPS/programming-paradigms.md

     car1.printTyreBrand('MRF');
 ```

-Here we have depicted a very basic class which looks like procedural code above but in further sections we will present more features of oops which will clarify the reason of its most widely used programming paradigm.
+Here we have depicted a very basic class which looks like procedural code above, but in further sections we will present more features of oops which will clarify the reason of its most widely used programming paradigm.

 In further sections we will discuss on further concepts of oops and how memory block is allocated for each object.